 An equity instrument is any contract that evidences a residual interest in the assets of an entity after deducting all of its liabilities.
-Equity instruments issued by a group entity are recognised at the proceeds received, net of direct issue costs.
+Equity instruments issued by the Group are recognised at the proceeds received, net of direct issue costs.